 LSP

-• gd - Go to definition
+• gd/gD/gr/gi - Go to definition/declaration/references/implementation

 • K - Hover documentation